True or false: How well do you know the facts on dry skin? Test your expertise now!

 TRUE OR FALSE: Skincare is the only way to treat dry skin.

 False.
+While skincare products like a moisturizer can treat dry, flaky skin, they’re not the only solution.
 In addition to using skincare products, there are some additional methods you can incorporate into your daily routine:

 Cut down on the hot showers.

 We know how amazing a hot shower can feel, especially on a cold winter day.
 But that hot water and steam are actually stripping your body of its much-needed oil barrier, which helps to trap moisture and leave your skin feeling soft and hydrated.
+Since hot water can cause skin dryness and damage the skin barrier, it’s often best to shower with warm water.
 Dermatologists and experts recommend short, warm showers that last no longer than 5-10 minutes.

 Drink water—and eat it, too.